Six Moon Designs Deschutes Review: modular minimalism

 Described as a ‘lean, mean, no frills, down and dirty shelter for ultralight hikers on the move’, the Deschutes was never designed to be a luxurious enclave.
 Still, at 6’1″, I was pleasantly surprised by the space inside; there’s ample room to sit up straight, which is always a personal requirement after a long day in the saddle, and there’s room for stowing gear too, particularly in the cheese-shaped corners.
 The latest incarnation of the Deschutes also features a longer zip than the one pictured, which will no doubt make entering and exiting less of a hands-on-knees affair.
 Keen to enjoy the view?
 The door can also be tucked out of the way when not required.
 As for durability, the fact the zipper runs in a straight line bodes well for its longevity and makes it easier replace than the ones in curved geodesic designs, should it wear out.

 Once well versed with its ways, the Deschutes is quick and easy to pitch.
-It’s a process that takes no more than a few of minutes, achieved by first pitching it loosely to the ground, then pressing the pole into its apex to provide height and structure.
+It’s a process that takes no more than a few minutes, achieved by first pitching it loosely to the ground, then pressing the pole into its apex to provide height and structure.
 At the front, a slip knot system either allows the Deschutes to have a ‘beak’, or to be pitched all the way down.
 Not that I’ve had any problems so far but for extended durability, I’d like to have seen a reinforcing patch where the pole presses into the fabric.
 The pole itself can be positioned in such a way as to lower or raise the whole tent.
 Lower is good for high winds, higher is good for extra ventilation and space.
 I tend to pitch mine low in New Mexico, as wind rather than condensation are the issues.
 Hikers can, of course, make use of their trekking poles.
 I used an Easton tent pole I already owned, but 6 Moon Designs will sell you a carbon one for $30 (49″/124 cm, 1.9 oz/54 g).
 At around 40cm, pole segment length is reasonable too for packing.

 As for the Serenity NetTent, I found its canopy design more spacious and airy than I expected, despite that fact that it consumes internal real estate.
-Once the tarp is pitched it’s easy to add in, snapping into five corners and hanging from the top.
+Once the tarp is pitched it’s straightforward to add in, snapping into five corners and hanging from the top.
 There’s a bathtub style floor that keeps water a bay, though I’d have preferred the zipper to run higher off the ground, to lessen the chance of tracking in dirt and dust.
 Whether or not you feel cramped inside the Serenity NetTent depends on how high you pitch the Deschutes and how thick a sleeping mat you use.
 Given that it has vertical walls that extend 9in in height, it’s not an insert that’s especially well suited to thick air mattresses.
-Given that it’s 7′ long, I didn’t find any issues in terms of length.
+It’s 7′ long, so I didn’t find any issues in terms of length.

 Really though, it’s the versatility that this modular system will bring to your adventures that stands out most.
 In northern New Mexico, for instance, I generally just pack the tarp and a piece of Tyvek as a groundsheet, to protect me from wind or unexpected rain.
 I’ll add in the Serenity NetTet for peace of mind if I’m headed further south – where rattlesnakes and scorpions may lurk, imaginary or otherwise – or if I’m headed to damp locales where I’m expecting condensation, as it provides a nice barrier between the foot of my down sleeping bag and the wall of the tarp.
 If I’m promised clear, starry nights but I’m feeling distrustful of ticks, then pitching the Serenity NetTent alone if a great option, as it guarantees fabulous nighttime vistas.
 And, being so light and packing down so small, I don’t begrudge carrying the weight of either, should I decide to simply roll out a piece of Tyvek and sleep on that.

 So what the catch?
 Really, there isn’t much.
 As a system, I could argue it offers less cosiness than the likes of a more cocoon-like Big Agnes.
 As intuitive as it is, fitting the net insert takes some scrabbling around in the dirt to clip in all the points.
 And given all the mesh, I’d certainly consider the Deschutes and Serenity NetTent combo to be a three season setup.
 Being non-freestanding, it also benefits from a taut pitch in high winds.
-But even on hard ground, I’ve never had a situation where I haven’t been able to pitch it securely, as long as there are bushes or babyheads to hand.
+But even on hard ground, I’ve never had a situation where I haven’t been able to pitch it securely, as long as there are bushes, rocks, or my bike to hand.

 - Packs super small and weighs little